The Butterfly Effect and On Gossamer Wings.

 “Every time you wink the stars move.” — Emerson

-The mission of Gossamer Foundation is to promote sustainability.
-This mission is based on the fact that our planet Earth is comprised of living ecosystems that have specific criteria and interrelated life-sytems that allow local flora and fauna life to thrive.
-Preservation is not enough; we must also strive for restoration.
+The mission of Gossamer Foundation is to promote sustainability at all levels.
+This mission is based on the fact that our planet Earth is comprised of living ecosystems that have specific criteria and interrelated life-sytems that allow flora and fauna life to thrive.
+Preservation is not enough; we must strive for restoration.

-Our vision is to help provide training, skills and information that will help achieve ecological balance and sustainable development for current, and succeeding generations such that individuals, communities, and institutions gain the capability to be ecologically and economically self-sustainable.
+Our forward looking vision is to provide training, skills and information that will help achieve ecological balance and sustainable development for current, and succeeding generations such that individuals, communities, and institutions gain the capability to be ecologically and economically self-sustainable.

-Gossamer Foundation supports projects and activities that primarily focus on enabling local agriculture; this is our first priority.
-Such activities will promote local and regional sustainable food production systems grown by small acreage family farms and gardeners.
-These projects are intended to help revitalize urban agriculture as part of the solution to many of the problems our society faces today, including the health care crisis, nutritional poverty, top soil degradation, loss of biodiversity and other environmental problems.
+Gossamer Foundation supports projects and activities that primarily focus on enabling local agriculture.
+This is our first priority.
+Such activities will promote local and regional sustainable food production systems grown by small-acreage family farms and gardeners.
+These projects are intended to help revitalize urban and rural agriculture as part of the solution to many of the problems our society faces today, including the health care crisis, nutritional poverty, top soil degradation, loss of biodiversity and other environmental problems.

 Local foods can help decrease carbon footprints and the oil input requirements of large-scale, long-distance monoculture commercial foods.
 This will help decrease our reliance on fossil fuels, while at the same time improve the quality of our nutrition, health, environment, emergency preparedness and national security.